 He would fly up to the very top of the mesh and crawl around before flying back down to feed on the orange slice once again.

 The boys watched intently for about a half an hour as the last butterfly did his back-and-forth dance.

 When he finally took flight, Simon was SO excited to watch it fly away!

-…and then he stuck around and hung out in our yard and on our lawn for another five minutes or so.
+…and then he stuck around and hung out in our yard and on our lawn for another fifteen minutes or so.